plopcas/retrolog/content/blog/creating-a-hugo-theme-from-scratch.md

     </nav>
 </div>
 {{< /highlight >}}
-- Here we are creating a nav menu that we be centred at the top of each page
+- Here we are creating a nav menu that will be centred at the top of each page
 - Each menu item will have a link and also an icon if we configure it as a `pre` property in `config.toml`, more on that later
 - For the footer let's just add a basic copyright disclaimer
 {{< highlight html>}}